rokbenko/ai-playground/crewai-tutorials/1-Podcast_prepper/podcast_prepper/README.md

 1. **Guest Research crew**

 - Description: The Guest Research crew is responsible for conducting an in-depth investigation into the podcast guest.
-It gathers comprehensive information about the guest's background, career milestones, public image, and more, ensuring a well-rounded profile.
+It gathers comprehensive data about the guest's background, career milestones, public image, and more, ensuring a well-rounded profile.
 - Agents in this crew:
   - Senior Researcher: This agent conducts an in-depth investigation into the podcast guest.
 - Tasks in this crew:
-  - Research: This task involves gathering detailed information about the guest, focusing on aspects such as background, education, career milestones, and more.
+  - Research: This task involves gathering detailed data about the guest, focusing on aspects such as background, education, career milestones, and more.
 The output is a structured markdown report.
 - Tools used by this crew:
-  - Exa: This tool searches the web for information about the guest.
+  - Exa: This tool searches the web for data about the guest.
 - Log: You can review an example log from the Guest Research crew, generated when I entered _Rok Benko_ as a guest, by checking the [`log_guest_research_crew.txt`](https://github.com/rokbenko/ai-playground/blob/main/crewai-tutorials/1-Podcast_prepper/podcast_prepper/log_guest_research_crew.txt) file.

 2. **Questions Research crew**

-- Description: The Questions Research crew is responsible for formulating a set of relevant and thought-provoking questions for the guest.
+- Description: The Questions Research crew is responsible for formulating a set of relevant and thought-provoking questions for the guest based on the data collected by the Guest Research crew.
 It ensures the questions are designed to be engaging and encourage a personal dialogue, often exploring philosophical themes.
 - Agents in this crew:
-  - Senior Journalist: This agent creates insightful questions for the podcast guest.
+  - Senior Journalist: This agent creates insightful questions for the podcast guest based on the collected data by the Guest Research crew.
 - Tasks in this crew:
-  - Journalism: This task involves forming questions based on the guest's report made by the previous crew.
+  - Journalism: This task involves forming relevant and thought-provoking questions for the guest based on the data collected by the Guest Research crew.
 The output is a markdown list of questions, phrased in the first person and structured chronologically.
 - Tools used by this crew: No tools are specified for this crew.
-- Log: You can review an example log from the Questions Research crew, generated when I entered _Rok Benko_, by checking the [`log_questions_research_crew.txt`](https://github.com/rokbenko/ai-playground/blob/main/crewai-tutorials/1-Podcast_prepper/podcast_prepper/log_questions_research_crew.txt) file.
+- Log: You can review an example log from the Questions Research crew, generated when I entered _Rok Benko_ as a guest, by checking the [`log_questions_research_crew.txt`](https://github.com/rokbenko/ai-playground/blob/main/crewai-tutorials/1-Podcast_prepper/podcast_prepper/log_questions_research_crew.txt) file.

-### Poetry
+### Commands

-The [pyproject.toml](https://github.com/rokbenko/ai-playground/blob/main/crewai-tutorials/1-Podcast_prepper/podcast_prepper/pyproject.toml) file includes two commands:
+The [`pyproject.toml`](https://github.com/rokbenko/ai-playground/blob/main/crewai-tutorials/1-Podcast_prepper/podcast_prepper/pyproject.toml) file includes two commands:

-- `flow` (full command: `poetry run flow`), which runs the flow.
+- `poetry run flow`, which kickoffs the flow, and
-- `plot` (full command: `poetry run plot`), which plots the flow.
+- `poetry run plot`, which plots the flow.

 ### Cost

-The total cost depends on the flow run, but it's typically ≈$0.13 when using the [Anthropic Claude 3.5 Sonnet](https://www.anthropic.com/news/claude-3-5-sonnet) LLM.
+The total cost depends on the flow run, but it's ≈$0.13 when using the [Anthropic Claude 3.5 Sonnet](https://www.anthropic.com/news/claude-3-5-sonnet) LLM.
 As of writing this, it costs $3 per million input tokens and $15 per million output tokens.
 See the [Anthropic Pricing page](https://www.anthropic.com/pricing#anthropic-api).
 Even if the total cost reaches $0.14 or $0.15, consider the value of your time.
 Would you trade $0.15 for 4 hours of manual work?

 Here’s a detailed cost breakdown based on the [`log_token_usage.txt`](https://github.com/rokbenko/ai-playground/blob/main/crewai-tutorials/1-Podcast_prepper/podcast_prepper/log_token_usage.txt) file:

 - [Anthropic Claude 3.5 Sonnet](https://www.anthropic.com/news/claude-3-5-sonnet) LLM costs: $0.121734
   - Guest Research crew: $0.096675
-    - Prompt tokens used: 14,410 → $0.04323 (`14,410 * (3 / 1.000.000)`)
+    - Prompt tokens used: 14,410 → $0.04323 (`14,410 * (3 / 1,000,000)`)
-    - Completion tokens used: 3,563 → $0.053445 (`3,563 * (15 / 1.000.000)`)
+    - Completion tokens used: 3,563 → $0.053445 (`3,563 * (15 / 1,000,000)`)
   - Questions Research crew: $0.025059
-    - Prompt tokens used: 3,908 → $0.011724 (`3,908 * (3 / 1.000.000)`)
+    - Prompt tokens used: 3,908 → $0.011724 (`3,908 * (3 / 1,000,000)`)
-    - Completion tokens used: 889 → $0.013335 (`889 * (15 / 1.000.000)`)
+    - Completion tokens used: 889 → $0.013335 (`889 * (15 / 1,000,000)`)
 - Exa tool costs (_Note: Estimated, refer to the note below._): $0.015

 This brings the total cost to $0.136734.
-Again, I want to emphasize that the total cost depends on the flow run, but it's typically ≈$0.13.
+Again, I want to emphasize that the total cost depends on the flow run, but it's ≈$0.13.

 > [!TIP]
-> I tried using a cheaper, less capable LLM, but errors can occur since these models work less effectively with CrewAI ([source](https://github.com/crewAIInc/crewAI/issues/103#issuecomment-1902667402)).
-Even if no errors happen, the final report tends to be of lower quality.
-For this reason, I suggest using one of the top LLMs, like [Anthropic Claude 3.5 Sonnet](https://www.anthropic.com/news/claude-3-5-sonnet), to ensure both reliability and high-quality final report.
+> I tried using a cheaper, less capable Anthropic LLM to lower the cost, but I was often getting errors during the flow run since these models work less effectively with CrewAI ([source](https://github.com/crewAIInc/crewAI/issues/103#issuecomment-1902667402)).
+Even if a flow was executed successfully, outputs tend to be of lower quality.
+For this reason, I suggest using one of the top LLMs, like [Anthropic Claude 3.5 Sonnet](https://www.anthropic.com/news/claude-3-5-sonnet), to ensure both reliability and high-quality outputs.

 > [!NOTE]
 > Currently, the Exa dashboard doesn't provide visibility into the exact cost per run.
 However, these expenses are generally small.
 Over many runs building this project, I spent only $0.65 on Exa.
 Estimating the cost per run at $0.015 is likely a reasonable approximation.